sloppycoder/pybot/README.md

 ## TODOs

-1. re-run feature extract for all 5400 items (will take some time to run)
+1. re-run feature extract for all 5400 items (will take some time to run) (done)
 2. improve feature extraction to more accurately extract relevant features
 3. tune the model training logic